devonnuri/linear-harmony/linear_ko.typ

   + Create your own lines using similar devices from the above examples.
   + Learn some of the above examples in all keys.
   + Write out solos on 스탠다드 재즈 진행s and incorporate some of the above examples.
 Practice the solos like any etude.
-  + Try improvising over standard progressions and use some of the above examples in your solos.
+  + Try improvising over 스탠다드 진행s and use some of the above examples in your solos.
   + Alter some of the above examples either by adding more notes; rhythmic displacing, fragmenting, etc. to come up with lines of you own.
   + Practice 제2윤곽 anticipating the thirds over the barline in all major and minor keys.
     #align(center)[#image("figures/fig_249.jpg", width: 56%)]